 provides the arter...

-The arterial supply to the hand can be divided into palmar and dorsal components.
+The arterial supply to the hand is comprised of a complex vascular network formed from the branches and distal continuations of the radial and ulnar arteries.
+This rich vascular network can be divided into palmar and dorsal components.

 Palmar arterial supply